 Video is a powerful and versatile tool for sharing information with employees.
 It can deliver just about any type of internal message, while connecting with employees on a personal level.
 Using today’s technology, you can easily incorporate video on your company intranet, making information accessible from any device or location.
 Below we’ve compiled 11 ideas that you can use to enhance your intranet communications with this vibrant and powerful tool.

-Idea #1: Connect employees with the CEO and leadership team
+Use video to connect employees with the CEO and leadership team

 Video has the ability to humanize important leadership messages or company updates.
 Keep it simple—interviews with a basic script can effectively capture important points.
 You can also create a CEO video blog series on your intranet which encourages open communication and builds transparency.
 In this video, Biz Pod’s CEO paints a clear picture of what they want to accomplish during an upcoming executive meeting.

-Idea #2: Energize company announcements and updates
+Energize company announcements and updates

 Videos are a powerful way to turn company announcements and updates into interesting stories.
 As with idea #1, involve your CEO and leadership team to relay these messages.
 Or, gather other subject matter experts to deliver their perspective.
 This encourages interaction, reduces confusion, and provides a support system for employees.
 Pair these videos with a short intranet news story to reduce written content since employees are more likely to pay attention if they see a video included.

-Idea #3: Welcome new employees in a meaningful way
+Welcome new employees in a meaningful way

 Try welcoming new employees with a video for a more engaging approach to orientation.
 Weave in the company’s mission and strategy to build a community of employees with shared goals, and highlight important tools like your company intranet as a go-to resource.
 Make your orientation video available on your intranet and share it with HR to help streamline their new-hire process.
-Check out this video that McDonald’s uses during their orientation sessions.

-Idea #4: Launch your new intranet with flair
+Launch your new intranet with flair

-Idea #5: Provide intranet tips and tricks with practical “how-to” videos
+Provide intranet tips and tricks with practical “how-to” videos

-Consider following up your intranet launch with a series of videos that educate employees on how to use new features.
+Consider following up your intranet software launch with a series of videos that educate employees on how to use new features.
 Create short videos that they can follow along with—anything from populating employee profiles and uploading files, to posting comments and status updates.

-Idea #6: Fulfill your training needs with videos hosted on your intranet
+Fulfill your training needs with videos hosted on your intranet

 Share video recordings of live training sessions with employees spread across multiple office locations.
 Videos streamline training efforts by making learning available on demand from your intranet, cutting down on travel and venue expenses.
 Try creating videos on topics such as health and safety, HR policies, privacy and confidentiality, and enterprise systems.

-Idea #7: Electrify your company’s mission and vision to build your culture
+Electrify your company’s mission and vision to build your culture

 Make your organization’s vision and strategic goals more memorable and personable with video.
 Interview the leadership team, or employees who can act as ambassadors to help inspire their colleagues and build a culture of shared values.
-Watch this video where Cisco’s SVP, Asia Pacific and Japan talks about leadership and building culture.

-Idea #8: Liven up employee news by putting faces to names
+Liven up employee news by putting faces to names

 Videos energize intranet news stories by adding visual interest.
 According to Ragan, content with visuals receives 94 per cent more views than plain text.
 You could omit the writing completely and create a video newsletter to share company updates, much like the City of San Rafael.
 Every month the City sends out a short video newsletter to keep employees informed about City Council actions.
 These short newsletters act as an engaging way to distribute company information and help put faces to names.
 Here is an example:

-Idea #9: Celebrate successes & boost morale with video
+Celebrate successes & boost morale with video

-Idea #11: Bring meetings and events to life
+Bring meetings and events to life

 Unite employees working in multiple locations by live streaming meetings and making video recordings available on your intranet.
 This makes the content easily accessible for those who missed the meeting or want to refer to it at their convenience.
 Videos can also help you share memories from company events.
 Encourage employees to participate by capturing these relationship building moments which reinforce that your organization values play, not just work.